Pinning Services API

 ⚠️ The Pinning Services API is currently not up to spec and future support is being evaluated, performance may vary ⚠️

-The Pinning Services API spec is a standardized specification for developers building on top of IPFS that allows an application to integrate a pinning service without needing to learn that pinning service's unique API.
+The PFS Pinning Services API Spec is a standardized specification for developers building on top of IPFS that allows an application to integrate a pinning service without needing to learn that pinning service's unique API.